chloneda/vim-cheatsheet/resources/README_EN.md

 :set t_RS= t_SH=    # Solve the strange characters in the Vim8.0 terminal function in SecureCRT/PenguiNet
 :set fo+=a          # Enable real-time automatic formatting of text segments
 :earlier 15m        # Go back to the contents of the file 15 minutes ago
-:map                # To view the map shortcuts of the current Vim configuration
-:inoremap           # To view the inoremap shortcuts of the current Vim configuration
-:nnoremap           # To view the nnoremap shortcuts of the current Vim configuration
 :.!date             # Insert time in current window
 :%!xxd              # Start binary editing
 :%!xxd -r           # Save binary edit